aghaeifar/optimized_multi_coil/README.md

 Modify `opt_profile_manager.m` to change the optimization constraints.
 Boundries for coil size, position, cylinder size, and many others are in `opt_profile_manager.m`

 ## Is it slow?
 The program comprises a lot of computations.
-Although the magnetic field for individual coils are computed in parallel, it may take several hours or days to complete.
-Here are a few tips for you:
+Although the magnetic field for individual coils are computed in parallel, it may take several hours or days to complete the optimization.
+Here are some tips for you:
-- Crop your B0 maps as much as possible.
+- Remove everything outside of the brain by cropping your B0 maps.
 - You can replace the matlab code for simulation of Biot-savart law with the following mex file (4x faster) https://github.com/Aghaeifar/Biot-Savart-Matlab-mex
-- If you want to force the program to stop, simply go to the destination folder, create stop.txt and write 1 in the file.
-The program checks this file every 10 iterations.
-The program will stop and save the results up to the current iteration if the file exists and contains 1.
+- If you want to force the program to stop, simply go to the destination folder, create `stop.txt` and write `1` in the file.
+The program checks this file every 10 iterations and will stop and save the results up to the current iteration if the file exists and contains 1.

 # Contact me
 Do you have questions or want to report a bug?
 Is there any suggestions?
 Just write me: